-- Select Area fisheries target spring Chinook during the winter and spring seasons (mid-February through mid-June) and both spring Chinook and Select Area Bright (SAB) fall Chinook during the summer season (mid-June through July). - Harvest in winter, spring, and summer Select Area commercial fisheries has averaged 11,800 Chinook annually over the past five years (2010-2014), with 85% of the harvested fish originating from Select Area sites.
-Excluding the exceptionally high catch in 2010, the average harvest is about 8,500 fish. - From the commercial allocation of ESA impacts to upriver spring Chinook, a fixed allocation of 0.15% has been allotted to Select Area commercial fisheries (unchanged since 2008). - Harvest in winter, spring, and summer Select Area recreational fisheries has averaged 700 Chinook annually over the past five years (2010-2014) based on preliminary Catch Record Card data. - Recommendations for 2015 winter, spring, and summer Select Area fisheries were developed based on input received during a public meeting held January 14, 2015 in Astoria and subsequent discussions with commercial fishers.
+- Select Area fisheries target spring Chinook during the winter and spring seasons (mid-February through mid-June) and both spring Chinook and early returning Select Area Bright (SAB) fall Chinook during the summer season (mid-June through July). - Harvest in winter, spring, and summer Select Area commercial fisheries has averaged 9,500 Chinook annually over the past five years (2011-2015), with 84% of the harvested fish originating from Select Area sites. - From the commercial allocation of ESA impacts to upriver spring Chinook, a fixed allocation of 0.15% has been allotted to Select Area commercial fisheries (unchanged since 2008). - Harvest in winter, spring, and summer Select Area recreational fisheries has averaged 460 Chinook annually over the past five years (2011-2015) based primarily on preliminary Catch Record Card data. - Recommendations for 2016 winter, spring, and summer Select Area fisheries were developed based on input received during a public meeting held January 13, 2016 in Astoria and subsequent discussions with commercial fishers.